padres all time home run leaders

 Tony Gwynn: 135 Home Runs

 As a huge Tony Gwynn fan, I’m elated to talk about his Hall of Fame career.
-He won’t be fifth all-time in Padres history in home runs for much longer, but he was his own special breed.
+He won’t be fifth all-time in Padres history in home runs for much longer, but he was a special breed.
 While it took him 20 years to collect those 135 homers, he collected 3,141 total hits with a career .338 average.
 So, we all know that wasn’t the main part of his game.

 Gwynn never struck out more than 40 times in a single season (which happened in 1988).
 The outfielder hit 10-plus homers in a year on five occasions.
 The first time he did it was in 1986 when he hit 14.
 He didn’t do it again until 1994 when he hit 12 (and posted a .394 batting average).
 But then, Gwynn did it in three straight years from 1997 to 2000 (17, 16, and 10).